Spoowy63/iOS-Encrypted-MMT/README.md

 <br>

 ### Contact:
-If you need support, you may discord me.
+If you need support you can join my telegram group: https://t.me/Spoowy63
-However, please don't spam me and give me as much information you can when you do so.
-<br> <b>Discord:</b> Joey#0309